 As per O. Reg.
-359/09 S.16 (5) (c and d), the draft Project REA Table 1 Reports were sent to each Aboriginal community with identified interests in the Project (i.e. the Director's List plus the additional communities identified by NextEra) on May 4, 2012 in both hard copy and CD versions.
-The reports were delivered to the Chief, with copies to the responsible staff person, or persons.
-The following reports and other notices were included with the May 4, 2012 deliveries.
+359/09 S.16 (5) (c and d), the draft Project REA Table 1 Reports were sent to each Aboriginal community with identified interests in the Project (i.e. the Director's List plus the additional communities identified by NextEra) on October 10, 2012 in both hard copy and CD versions.
+The reports were delivered to the Chief, or Métis President, with copies to the responsible staff person, or persons.
+The following reports and other notices were included with the October 12, 2012 deliveries.

-- Project Description Report
+- Project Description Report (updated)

 - Construction Plan Report

 - Design and Operations Report

 - Decommissioning Plan Report

 - Wind Turbine Specification Report

 - Natural Heritage Assessment Report

 - Water Assessment and Water Body Report

-- Cultural Heritage Assessment Report
+- Heritage Assessment Report

-- Stage 1 and Stage 2 Archaeological Assessment Report
+- Stage 1 and 2 Archaeological Assessment Report

 - Shadow Flicker Report

-- One hard copy of the draft REA Report summaries
+- Report Summaries

-- MNR/MTCS sign-off letters

-- Turbine Visualizations

-- Final Public Meeting Notice